1935 VFA season

-The 1935 Victorian Football Association season was the 57th season of the Australian rules football competition.
+The 1935 VFA season was the 57th season of the Victorian Football Association (VFA), an Australian rules football competition played in the state of Victoria.
 The premiership was won by the Yarraville Football Club, after it defeated Camberwell by nine points in the Grand Final on 7 September.
 It was the club's first VFA premiership, won in its eighth season of competition.

 Finals venue

 After having played finals at the central Olympic Park for the previous two seasons, the Association returned to the practice of playing finals at suburban Association grounds.
 Toorak Park, which had never previously hosted a final, was used for both a semi-final and the Grand Final.

 Premiership

 The home-and-home season was played over eighteen matches, before the top four clubs contested a finals series under the Page–McIntyre system to determine the premiers for the season.